 A Part 2A order is not available where a single tree is causing the obstruction.

-Part 2A does not apply to trees situated on Crown land or on land zoned as ‘rural-residential’ or having the substantial character of a rural-residential zone (section 14A(2)).
+Part 2A does not apply to trees situated on Crown land or on land owned or managed by a council (section 14A(2) and section 4).

 Similar to the notice requirements in Part 2, under Part 2A the applicant must give at least 21 days notice of the application (including the terms of the order sought) to the owner of the land where the tree is located.
 Notice must also be given to any relevant authority and any person that may be affected by the order sought.
 If appropriate in the circumstances, the Court has the power to waive or to change the notice requirements (section 14C).

 Orders under Part 2A to remedy, restrain or prevent the obstruction can require action such as: